RomeHein/attest/README.md

 Cette application a été pensée/écrite en moins de 24h...
 Donc beaucoup de choses sont à améliorer tant au niveau design qu'au niveau code.
 Toute participation est la bienvenue!

+## Privacy Policies (in english for Apple reviewers)

+This app collects 5 personal informations into the app cache storage:
+- Your fullname
+- Your date of birth
+- Your street address
+- Your signature

+These informations are never shared/collected anywhere.
+They stay in the cache app directory and never go outside.
+This means the app does not use any internet connection.
+If you want to remove your data store in the app, you can simply delete the app from your iOS device.
+If you want to keep the app, but want to delete a specific, you can also use the "supprimer" button present near your profile to safely remove it.

+This app does not use any analytics tools.
+This app does not track any of your behaviours.

+This app is GDPR compliant.

 ## Authors